joepjoosten/F1AppleTV/F1A-TV/Controller/Views/Player/SWAP_TO_MAIN_FEATURE.md

 2. Add double-tap gesture as shortcut to swap without opening Control Strip
 3. Consider adding audio ducking instead of full mute for sidebar players
 4. Persist user's audio preferences per channel type

-## Troubleshooting

-### Issue: Sidebar player audio is still audible
-**Root Cause**: AVPlayer's `isMuted` property alone may not be sufficient on some systems.

-**Solution**: The implementation now uses a dual approach:
-1. Sets `isMuted = true` (prevents audio routing)
-2. Sets `volume = 0.0` (ensures no audio output)

-This happens in three places:
-- Initial load (`didLoadStreamEntitlement`)
-- When player becomes ready (`setPreferredChannelSettings`)
-- When swapping to sidebar (`swapMainPlayer`)

-### Issue: Audio preferences not working for main player
-**Root Cause**: If you swap a player that had its audio manually adjusted, those settings might be lost.

-**Solution**: The swap function captures the previous main player's volume and applies it to the new main player, ensuring consistent audio levels.